-Argentum member companies operate senior living communities offering assisted living, independent living, and memory care services to older adults and their families.
-Argentum is the largest national association exclusively dedicated to supporting companies operating professionally managed, resident-centered senior living communities and the older adults and families they serve.
-Since 1990, Argentum has advocated for choice, accessibility, independence, dignity, and quality of life for all older adults.
+Argentum is the leading national association exclusively dedicated to supporting companies operating professionally managed, resident-centered senior living communities and the older adults and families they serve.
+Argentum member companies operate senior living communities offering assisted living, independent living, continuing care, and memory care services to older adults and their families.
+Since 1990, Argentum has advocated for choice, independence, dignity, and quality of life for all older adults.

 Argentum’s mission is to promote choice, dignity, independence, and quality of life for seniors.
 To support this mission, Argentum influences public policy, promotes business excellence, and ensures an informed public.